IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 After another attempt at normalization (between 0 and 1): Losses around 0.3+

+Observation -- Swish activation leads to losses of 1000+

 ### Attempt at reducing runtime:
 - t_eval reduce 5s to 1s
 - Introduce float32 to improve JAX speed on most GPUs/TPUs